 Even if you pick just one goal, make sure to keep track of the progress you make towards achieving it by referring back to your list frequently.

 The next step is to share your goals with someone you can trust.
 This gives you two things: accountability and support.

-If you’re scared of failing, let your colleague know that if you don’t achieve them they won’t be held accountable.
+If you’re scared of failing, let your colleagues know that if you don’t achieve them they won’t be held accountable.